 An Indian Army lawyer, Maj.
 Siddhant Chaudhary, tries to defend Capt.
-Javed Khan, who is accused of murdering a decorated soldier.
+Javed Khan, is accused of murdering a decorated soldier.
 Khan, on the other hand, does not want to be defended and openly admits to his wrongdoing to protect the sanctity of his profession.

 8. LOC Kargil

-With the Kargil war of 1999 between India and Pakistan in the background, LOC Kargil follows the story of the soldiers of Indian army who try to look for their patrol officers when they are informed that Pakistani troops are crossing the line of Control and infiltrating the country.
+With the Kargil war of 1999 between India and Pakistan in the background, LOC Kargil follows the story of the soldiers of the Indian army who try to look for their patrol officers when they are informed that Pakistani troops are crossing the line of Control and infiltrating the country.
 As a consequence, a deadly battle is fought between the two armies.

 9. The Ghazi Attack